andrewdpoh/Bamboo_Docs/docs/Client/Command_Classes/command_handler_func.md

 ## use_agent

-Obtains agent information and caches it for future use.
+Obtains agent information and caches it for future use

 ### Endpoint